Myzumi/HypixelSkyblock.github.io/README.md

 When a report has been made, it'll either be a <span style="color:blue">Low Tier Report</span> (for less serious things, such as Spamming, etc) which will lead to a mute on the first instance, or a <span style="color:orange">High Tier Report</span> (IRL trading, Scamming etc).

 If it's <span style="color:orange">High Tier Report</span>, it'll need to be accepted by a mod, and will be <span style="color:orange">Orange</span>.
-(Mods will also be pinged)
+(Mods will also be pinged, if the report was from a Helper)
-If it's <span style="color:blue">Low Tier Report</span>, it'll need to be accepted by the person who reported it or a mod, and be <span style="color:blue">Blue</span> (Mods can accept or deny any report).
+If it's <span style="color:blue">Low Tier Report</span>, it'll need to be accepted by the person who reported it or a Mod, and be <span style="color:blue">Blue</span> (Mods can accept or deny any report).

 Once it's accepted, it'll change to <span style="color:green">Green</span>, and **#status** will show that the punishment has taken effect (It will also show when the punishment has warn off).

 When it's accepted, the user will get a certain amount of **penalty points**.
 This varies for each punishment but it goes between 1 and 8.
+For example:
 - Having 1 point is a 1 day mute.
 - Having 5 points is a 30 day ban.
 - Having 8 points is a permanent ban.

 And all the ones in-between.
 They will be notified of the punishment, the type of punishment (mute or ban), the length, and for what for.
 They will **not** be told who reported them.
-This is confidential.
+This is confidential, do *not* share this with anyone.

 The amount of points varies for each category, but SP is 1 point, and IRL is 8 points.
 Punishments will expire after 30 days, but only if no active punishments exist, e.g. if you're half way through one punishment, and get another, the second one will expire in 15 (from the previous punishment) + 30 days (for the second punishment).

 For breaking the same rule twice, the amount of points will *increase*, compared to the base value for each punishment.
-E.g. SP - Spamming is 1 point, but the second instance, it would add 1.4 points (1 for the base, +0.4 for the second time), and then 1.8 points etc.
+E.g. SP - Spamming is 1 point, but the second instance, it would add 1.4 points (1 for the base, + 0.4 for the second time), and then 1.8 points etc.

 This is to prevent people from breaking the rules once a month and being just fine, if they spam enough (even when serving the punishments) they will eventually be banned.